streaver/whosnext/README.md

 few minutes later to the party.

 ## How does it work?
 This is an overview of the architecture.
-Keep an eye
+A more detailed version will be published asap.

 <img src="https://user-images.githubusercontent.com/11605133/55337706-93421880-5475-11e9-8991-79aa12437843.png">